 The Beatles in India

-On February 15th 1968, John Lennon and George Harrison flew to India with Patti and Cynthia.
+On February 15th 1968, John Lennon and George Harrison flew to India with Patti and Cynthia, along with Pattie's sister Jenny.
 Paul McCartney, Ringo Starr, Jane Asher and Maureen Starr followed them over on February 19th.
 The band had been invited by the Indian spiritual guru Maharishi Mahesh Yogi, to study transcendental meditation.
-Beatles' friend and roadie Mal Evans had flown to India a few days prior with the band's luggage to arrange their transport and accommodation.
+Beatles friend and roadie Mal Evans had travelled to India a few days prior with the band's luggage to arrange their transport and accommodation.

 "Our arrival at Delhi went very much unheralded.
 We were bundled unmolested and travel-weary into three battered, ancient Indian taxis without all the usual fuss and frantic rush.
 It was wonderfully refreshing and stress free.
 After alighting from the taxis, we were shown to our living quarters.
 They consisted of a number of stone-built bungalows, set in groups along a rough road.
 Flowers and shrubs surrounded them and were carefully tended by an Indian gardener whose work speed was dead slow, and stop." - Cynthia Lennon